drfiemost/goattracker2/readme.txt

 2.2 Hardware support
 --------------------

+exSID support is available with the -x option (-x1 to turn on).

 HardSID support is available with the /H option (use first HardSID = -H1, second = -H2 etc., return to emulated output = -H0).
 You must have the HardSID